Opinion | Saudi Arabia is persecuting a peaceful blogger — again. Silence could be disastrous.

 In the wake of the Biden administration’s release of a damning intelligence report directly linking Saudi Crown Prince Mohammed bin Salman to the brutal murder and dismemberment of Post contributing columnist Jamal Khashoggi, Saudi authorities are intensifying their persecution of political prisoners with impunity.
 One of those prisoners is journalist and blogger Raif Badawi.

 Arrested on spurious charges in June 2012 and sentenced to 10 years in prison and 1,000 lashes, Badawi is now being targeted with yet another investigation, we have learned.
-Imprisoned by previous Saudi authorities — and having never been publicly critical of Saudi leadership, nor the crown prince — he is nonetheless being investigated for “inciting public opinion” and “harming the reputation of the Kingdom.”
+Imprisoned by previous Saudi authorities — and having never been publicly critical of Saudi leadership, nor the current crown prince — he is nonetheless being investigated for “inciting public opinion” and “harming the reputation of the Kingdom.”
 But it is Badawi’s unjust imprisonment and this new investigation against him that are further tarnishing the kingdom’s reputation.

 An advocate of religious pluralism, respect for minorities and normalization with Israel, Badawi has been persecuted for peacefully and passionately promoting views that have since become mainstream, a testament to his principled tenacity.
 Celebrated internationally for his work, Badawi has been recognized with Reporters Without Borders’s Press Freedom Prize, with PEN’s Pinter Prize and One Humanity Award, with the Franco-German Journalism Prize, by the International Publishers Association, and by press clubs in cities across North America, among many others.
 His writing represents the very best of Saudi Arabia and brings honor to the kingdom.
 It is his sham trial and unjust treatment that bring shame.